bazzline/php_component_cli_progress_bar/README.md

 # cli progress bar

-Basic class to create a cli progress bar.
+This project aims to deliver a easy to use php component for displaying a progress bar in the shell environment.

 ## Usage